mobily-enterprises/js-kit/_site/hotplate/README.md

 * allows you to log in using Facebook, Google, Twitter, Oauth1/2, or... well, login/password pair if you like
 * available anywhere with a Javascript runtime (see: any modern browser)
 * _feels like_ software, and not like a bunch of web pages
-* uses a smart client, and a smart server; the smart client is to display information is the most user-friendly possibly way, whereas the smart server is to provide a bunch of secure data-store that are JSON-REST compatible
+* uses a smart client, and a smart server; the smart client is to display information is the most user-friendly possibly way, whereas the smart server is to provide a bunch of secure data stores that are JSON-REST compatible
 * handles errors (including, and in fact _especially_, network errors) properly.
 If anything really bad happens, the application must not stop.
 Instead, it will tell the user that something network-wise went wrong
 * has the ability to communicate to your users in different ways: email, SMS, and whatever the world throws at us
 * shows information **as it changes** to the user.
 If you have three tabs open, and change your user photo, from one tab, the other two tabs need to see the new photo as well